MattDierick/RTD-APIm-ADC-Controller/source/_build/html/_sources/class2/module1/module1.rst.txt

 #.
 You should see the ``main app`` wihtout ``App2`` nor ``App3``

-.. warning :: Congratulations, you have deployed your first modern app with NGINX+ and controller
+.. warning :: Congratulations, you have deployed your first modern app with NGINX+ and the NGINX Controller

 .. toctree::
    :maxdepth: 1